Battleman/Squada/README.md

 - Nov.
 4th: Making sure the data is clean, downloading it and deciding on a pipeline (Spark?)
 - Nov.
 11th: Selecting relevant attributes, joining data from multiple tables.
 Cleaning the datasets.
 - Nov.
 18th: First version of the analysis notebook with initial plots and visualization.
 Finding more specific/additional research questions.
 - Nov.
-25th: Milestone 2 deadline
+25th: Milestone 2 deadline.
+Finalizing the analysis and visualization.

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.